janhofmann01/Watson-assistant-discord-webhooks/README.md

 ## Test your assistant

-Now you can click on the `Try it` button and test weather the assistant is working correctly.
+Now you can click on the `Try it` button and test whether the assistant is working correctly.

 ---